lmw-gh-personal/CObs/README.md

 of reporting event.

-Low, baseline and high [transmission estimates](#transmission-b117) are provided by running the model over a large collection of scenarios, generated from a range of input parameters for both the various time-intervals, and epidemiological parameters such as IFR (Infection Fatality Ratio) and Median Serial Interval between transmission events.
+Low, baseline and high [transmission estimates](#transmission-b117) are provided by running the model over a large collection of scenarios generated from a range of epidemiological input parameters.

 CObs also extracts and in some cases plots, transmission metrics such as [R-effective](#r-eff-2020), and doubling time.